magento/merchdocs/src/catalog/inventory-shipment-create.md

    - For  **Select a Source to Ship from**, select a source from the menu to send a shipment.

-   - For each line item, keep the recommended amount or enter a specific amount in the **Qty to Deduct** which deducts the entered amount from the inventory of the selected source.
+   - For each line item, keep the recommended amount or enter a specific amount in the **Qty to Deduct**.
+This is the amount that is deducted from the inventory of the selected source.

    - Click <span class="btn">Proceed to Shipment</span>.